1egoman/fuzzy-picker/README.md

 - `onClose`: When the user closes the fuzzy-finder by either pressing escape of clicking on the background, this callback is fired.
 Passed zero arguments.
 - `renderItem`: An optional function that allows a user to map each function to its displayed component on the page.
 This is presentational only.
+If `itemValue` is specified, this prop must also be specified.
 - `itemValue`: An optional function that maps each item to its string value to be searched against.
 This function must always return a string.
 If omitted, the "default" is to map the item directly to the output (ie, your data is a flat array of strings.)
+If `renderItem` is specified, this prop must also be specified.

 ### `AsyncFuzzyPicker`